-Warning: The current MicroPython RMT implementation lacks some features, most notably receiving pulses.
+Warning: The current MicroPython RMT implementation lacks some features, most notably receiving pulses and carrier transmit.
 RMT should be considered a beta feature and the interface may change in the future.

-class esp32.RMT (channel, \, pin=None, clock\div=8, carrier\freq=0, carrier\duty\percent=50)
+class esp32.RMT (channel, , pin=None, clock_div=8)

-This class provides access to one of the eight RMT channels. channel is required and identifies which RMT channel (0-7) will be configured. pin, also required, configures which Pin is bound to the RMT channel. clock\div is an 8-bit clock divider that divides the source clock (80MHz) to the RMT channel allowing the resolution to be specified. carrier\freq is used to enable the carrier feature and specify its frequency, default value is 0 (not enabled).
-To enable, specify a positive integer. carrier\duty\percent\defaults to 50.
+This class provides access to one of the eight RMT channels. channel is required and identifies which RMT channel (0-7) will be configured. pin, also required, configures which Pin is bound to the RMT channel. clock_div is an 8-bit clock divider that divides the source clock (80MHz) to the RMT channel allowing the resolution to be specified.